What Is Vladimir Potanin's Net Worth?

 Vladimir Potanin is a Russian billionaire oligarch who has a net worth of $35 billion.
-That makes Vladimir one of the richest people in Russia.
-At times he has been the richest person in Russia.
-He amassed his fortune largely via Boris Yeltsin's loans-for-shares scheme in the 90s, through which he acquired the mining and smelting company Norilsk Nickel.
+That makes Vladimir Potanin one of the richest people in Russia.
+At times, he has been the richest person in Russia.
+He amassed his fortune largely via Boris Yeltsin's loans-for-shares scheme in the '90s, through which he acquired the mining and smelting company Norilsk Nickel.
 For a while, Potanin had a lucrative business partnership with Mikhail Prokhorov.

 Early Life and Education

-Vladimir Potanin was born on January 3, 1961 in Moscow, Soviet Union to a high-ranking communist family.
-As a teen, he went to the elite Moscow State Institute of International Relations, which was devoted to preparing students for service in the Ministry of Foreign Affairs.
-Potanin graduated from the school in 1983, and went on to work with the Ministry of Foreign Trade.
+Vladimir Potanin was born on January 3, 1961, in Moscow, Soviet Union.
+He is from a high-ranking communist family.
+As a teen, Vladimir went to the elite Moscow State Institute of International Relations, which was devoted to preparing students for service in the Ministry of Foreign Affairs.
+Potanin graduated from the school in 1983 and went on to work with the Ministry of Foreign Trade.

 Career Beginnings

-Along with his business partner Mikhail Prokhorov in 1991, Potanin established the private Moscow-based company Interros.
-A couple years later, he became the president of the newly created United Export Import Bank.
-Potanin continued to assert his financial power in post-Soviet Russia over the ensuing years.
+Along with his business partner, Mikhail Prokhorov, in 1991, Potanin established the private Moscow-based company Interros.
+A few years later, he became the president of the newly created United Export Import Bank.
+Vladimir continued to assert his financial power in post-Soviet Russia over the ensuing years.
 In 1995, he played a critical role in Boris Yeltsin's loans-for-shares scheme, which allowed the assets of Russian firms to be sold off below market prices.
 This system was central to the formation of the Russian oligarchy.
 Using the scheme, Potanin and Prokhorov purchased the mining and smelting company Norilsk Nickel.

 Business Disputes